Abhi347/LumberJack/README.md

     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>
     <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"/>

+From Android 6.0 (API level 23), you'll also need to get [Runtime Permissions](https://developer.android.com/training/permissions/requesting.html) for `WRITE_EXTERNAL_STORAGE` permission.

 The next step is to change the log type in `onCreate()` method of your `MainActivity.java` (Or anywhere you want to change the Log Type)

     LumberJack.setLogType(LogType.File);

+Or if you want to have multiple LogType, you can pass an array.

+    LumberJack.setLogTypes(new LogType[]{LogType.Logcat, LogType.File});

 Although a default file path will be chosen in your External Storage, Public Document Directory or your SD card, depending upon which version of Android you're running; it's entirely possible to change the path or just the name of the logging file.
+(Provided that you have permissions to write at that path).

     LumberJack.setLogFilePath(fullFilePathIncludingFileNameAndExtension);